kush-prog/Snake-Game/README.md

 - Try to eat the food to grow longer and increase your score.
 - Avoid collisions with the walls and the snake's own body to keep playing.

-### Contributing

-Contributions are welcome!
-If you have any ideas for new features or improvements, feel free to open an issue or submit a pull request.

-### License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ### Acknowledgments

 - **Inspired by Nostalgia:** Inspired by the classic Snake game that many of us enjoyed during childhood on old Nokia phones and early computers.